SungardAS/waterline-servicenow-soap/README.md

 ![image_squidhome@2x.png](http://i.imgur.com/RIvu9.png)

-# waterline-waterline-servicenow-soap
+# waterline-servicenow-soap

-Provides easy access to `waterline-servicenow-soap` from Sails.js & Waterline.
+Provides easy access to ServiceNow's SOAP resources from Sails.js & Waterline.

 This module is a Waterline/Sails adapter, an early implementation of a rapidly-developing, tool-agnostic data standard.
 Its goal is to provide a set of declarative interfaces, conventions, and best-practices for integrating with all sorts of data sources.
 Not just databases-- external APIs, proprietary web services, or even hardware.